nextstrain/nextstrain-walkthrough/README.md

 augur filter -h
 ```

-Filter the data to eliminate low-quality or undesired data based on genome sequence or metadata attributes.
+Use `augur filter` to eliminate low-quality or undesired data based on genome sequence or metadata attributes.
 In the following command, we filter by sequence length.
 We also force the inclusion of reference records that we will need for rooting the tree later.